jasanchez97/ionic_Videogames_jasanchez97/Readme.md

 And the last step for the installation, go to MySQL Workbench and create a new schema named db_games.

+In case you have all installed and cloned the repository just npm install ngmodules in backend and frontend.

 ## Deployment